-ADOC Administrative Regulation #454, Operations & Legal, dated 1/4/16, Inmate Sexual Abuse and Sexual Harassment, Page 16, F, 6 indicates within a set time period, not to exceed thirty (30) days from the inmates arrival, the inmate shall be re-assessed for risk of victimization or abusiveness using the risk screening assessment and any additional, relevant information received since the intake screening.
+ADOC Administrative Regulation #454, Operations & Legal, dated January 4, 2016, Inmate Sexual Abuse and Sexual Harassment, Page 16, F, 6 indicates within a set time period, not to exceed thirty (30) days from the inmate's arrival, the inmate shall be re-assessed for risk of victimization or abusiveness using the risk screening assessment and any additional, relevant information received since the intake screening.
 An inmate's risk level is to also be re-assessed when warranted due to a referral, request, incident of sexual abuse or receipt of additional information that bears on the inmate's risk of sexual victimization or abusiveness.

-During the document review there were (21) twenty-one offender files, chosen randomly from the master roster, with arrival dates varying throughout the previous 12 months.
-These files were chosen by identifying inmates who had arrived in the past twelve (12) months and choosing at least one (1), but no more than three (3) from each calendar month.
-All (21) twenty-one files had a signed acknowledgment sheet, had received an orientation booklet, PREA brochure and viewed the PREA video.
-All (21) twenty-one offenders had received PREA information during intake, had their PREA screening within 72 hours of admission, were reassessed within 30-days arrival and had comprehensive PREA education within 30-days of intake.
+During the document review there were forty (40) inmate files, chosen randomly from the master roster, with varying arrival dates.
+All forty (40) files had a signed acknowledgment sheet, had received an orientation booklet, PREA brochure and viewed the PREA video.
+Of the forty (40) inmates, thirty-nine (39) had received PREA information during intake; thirty-two (32) had their PREA screening within 72 hours of admission; thirty-five (35) were reassessed within 30-days arrival; and thirty-eight (38) had comprehensive PREA education within 30-days of intake.